 COVID-19 regulations for Virginia Beach memory care facilities

 Masking.
-Visitors do not have to use masks unless they have COVID-19 symptoms
+Visitors don’t have to use masks unless they have COVID-19 symptoms.

 CDC guidelines.
-Increase ventilation in enclosed spaces, stay up to date with COVID-19 vaccinations, and stay away from people with the illness
+Increased ventilation is required in enclosed spaces.
+And residents are recommended to stay up to date with COVID-19 vaccinations and to stay away from people with the illness.

 Get to know memory care in Virginia Beach